Pttn/rieMiner/README.md

 * Windows 7 or later, or recent enough Linux;
 * x64 CPU with SSE instruction set;
-* 1 GB of RAM (Sieve size must be manually set at a very low value in the options).
+* 1 GiB of RAM (Sieve size must be manually set at a very low value in the options).

 Recommended:

 * Windows 10 or Debian 9;
 * Intel Core i7 6700 or better, AMD Ryzen R5 1600 or better;
-* 8 GB of RAM.
+* 8 GiB of RAM.

 ## Compile this program